Responsible Official: Vice President for Finance/Chief Financial Officer

 - employee disciplinary action, which can include termination of employment

-The Assistant Vice President for Cash and Debt Management has the authority to restrict and/or terminate merchant account status for non-compliance.
+The Associate Vice President for Treasury and Debt Management has the authority to restrict and/or terminate merchant account status for non-compliance.

 Cardholder data is any personally-identifiable data associated with a cardholder.
 Examples include but are not limited to: account number, expiration date, card type, name, address, social security number, and Card Validation Code – a three-digit or four-digit value printed on the front or back of a payment card referred to as CAV, CVC, CVV, or CSC depending on the payment card brand.
 The term cardholder data is interchangeable with payment card data throughout this policy.